Carbon dioxide scrubber: Lithium hydroxide

 Lithium peroxide can also be used as it absorbs more CO2 per unit weight with the added advantage of releasing oxygen.

-In recent years lithium orthosilicate has attracted much attention towards CO2capture, as well as energy storage.
+In recent years lithium orthosilicate has attracted much attention towards CO2 capture, as well as energy storage.
 This material offers considerable performance advantages although it requires high temperatures for the formation of carbonate to take place.

 Regenerative carbon dioxide removal system

 The regenerative carbon dioxide removal system (RCRS) on the Space Shuttle orbiter used a two-bed system that provided continuous removal of carbon dioxide without expendable products.
 Regenerable systems allowed a shuttle mission a longer stay in space without having to replenish its sorbent canisters.
 Older lithium hydroxide (LiOH)-based systems, which are non-regenerable, were replaced by regenerable metal-oxide-based systems.
 A system based on metal oxide primarily consisted of a metal oxide sorbent canister and a regenerator assembly.
 It worked by removing carbon dioxide using a sorbent material and then regenerating the sorbent material.
 The metal-oxide sorbent canister was regenerated by pumping air at approximately 200 °C through it at a standard flow rate of 3.5 l/s for 10 hours.